Alternating finite automaton: State complexity

-requires $2^{2^n}$ states in the worst case.
+requires $2^{2^n}$ states in the worst case, though a DFA for the reverse language can be constructued with only $2^n$ states.
 Another construction by Fellah, Jürgensen and Yu. converts an AFA with $n$ states to a nondeterministic finite automaton (NFA) with up to $2^n$ states by performing a similar kind of powerset construction as used for the transformation of an NFA to a DFA.

 Computational complexity

 The membership problem asks, given an AFA $A$ and a word $w$, whether $A$ accepts $w$.
 This problem is P-complete.
 This is true even on a singleton alphabet, i.e., when the automaton accepts a unary language.

 The non-emptiness problem (is the language of an input AFA non-empty?), the universality problem (is the complement of the language of an input AFA empty?), and the equivalence problem (do two input AFAs recognize the same language) are PSPACE-complete for AFAs.